appcelerator/amplify-tooling/packages/amplify-cli-auth/README.md

 ### `login`

-Log in to the Axway AMPLIFY platform.
+Log in to the Axway Amplify platform.

 ```
 axway auth login